ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 ## Execution Environment And Limits to Proof

-In order to understand the limits of the proofs that it is possible to produce using this framework, an understanding of the environment in which they are run is essential:
+In order to understand the limits of the proofs that can be produced with this framework, an understanding of the environment in which they are run is essential:

 - All variables in the environment (e.g. caller, gas, timestamp) remain concrete
 - All storage slots are initialized with concrete values (by default to zero if RPC state is not used)